 - Describe center’s future plans.

-(Six Year Accreditation Review, a center moving from provisional accredited status to Accredited Member status, and a center moving from Accredited Member status to a System Center)
+(Six Year Accreditation Review, a program moving from provisional accredited status to Accredited Member status, and a program moving from Accredited Member status to a System Program)

-The self-study document is designed to be an in-depth reflection on and assessment of the educational quality of the center’s program, along with its successes and challenges.
-The self-study document is to be uploaded to the center’s accreditation portfolio, into the Current Processes and Communications folder, no less than 60 calendar days prior to the site visit.
-The self-study should serve as an overview of the center’s previous six years (since the last site visit).
-For centers moving to a System Center accreditation, the responses should reflect how the newly formed system will function.
+The self-study document is designed to be an in-depth reflection on and assessment of the educational quality of the institution’s program, along with identifying successes and challenges and how the program intends to address those challenges.
+The self-study document is to be uploaded to the program’s accreditation portfolio, into the Current Processes and Communications folder, no less than 60 calendar days prior to the site visit.
+The self-study should serve as an overview of the program’s previous six years (since the last site visit) along with a look towards the future.
+For programs moving to a system accreditation, the self-study should reflect how the newly formed system will function as a group of independently accredited programs.

 Key items that are to be included in the center’s narrative:

-- Reflect on the rationale and objectives for CPE at the center.
+- Reflect on and document the mission, rationale, and objectives for CPE in the institution.

-- Center goals for the next accreditation cycle
+- What are the program’s goals for the next accreditation cycle?

-- Significant changes or initiatives that are being planned
+- What significant changes or initiatives are being planned that are not identified/addressed in Part One?

-- Specific areas of consultation that the center is seeking as part of the site visit and review
+- What specific areas of consultation are you seeking as part of the site visit and review of your portfolio?